 You can also use non-dairy milk alternatives, such as almond, soy, or oat milk if you are lactose intolerant or prefer a plant-based diet.
 Also, Skim or low-fat milk is a lighter option that still adds a creamy texture to your iced coffee without adding extra fat and calories to your drink.

-Also Read: How to make Latte with Keurig
+Also Read: How to make a Latte with a Keurig

 Having “Brew over settings” in Keurig is a desirable feature and actually enhances the flavors of iced coffee.
 That’s why I love my Keurig K-Elite.